 Due to the limited number of spaces available in these programs, selection is on a competitive basis.
-Interested individuals must follow the procedures in the "Nursing Admission Information" booklet, which is available in the student services office at the campus in Salisbury.
+Interested individuals must follow the procedures in the "Nursing Admission Information" packet, which is available in the student services office at the campus in Salisbury or on the college Web site at www.worwic.edu.
 Applicants to the certificate nursing program can choose to be considered for admission based on their grade point average (GPA) in five pre-nursing courses or on their American College Testing (ACT) assessment score.
-Admission to the associate of science degree nursing program can also be based on either the student's grade point average (GPA) or ACT assessment score.
+Admission to the associate of science degree nursing program can also be based on either the student's GPA or ACT assessment score.
 In order to be considered for admission into the program that begins in the fall, admission requirements must be completed by the first Friday in June.